TobiasPSP/doneland_sources/Tools/Software/EspHome/Edit Configuration/README.md

 As you see, the *order*, the *indentation*, and thus the *grouping* is essential for *ESPHome* to correctly understand your input.

 ### Breaking Changes
-From time to time, *ESPHome* evolves and introduces *breaking changes*.
-So when you *update ESPHome*, your configuration may no longer work.
+From time to time, *ESPHome* receives updates.
+Occasionally, these updates introduce *breaking changes*.
+So when you *update ESPHome* and your existing configurations no longer work and suddenly produce validation errors like the one below, most likely the general *ESPHome formatting rules* have changed:

-Instead, you may receive a validation error like this one:

 ````
 Failed config